 Are you a public procurement professional looking to get certified and join the Universal Public Procurement Certification Council (UPPCC) ranks?

-Last week, UPPCC announced more inclusive eligibility requirements for their CPPO and CPPB certifications.
+UPPCC announced more inclusive eligibility requirements for their CPPO and CPPB certifications and updates to recertification in 2019.
 Ann Peshoff, executive director of UPPCC, expressed that they wanted to broaden their eligibility requirements to “better align [them] with the various ways in which mastery is developed by an individual.”
+The updates to recertification offer certificants flexibility and greater control over their own continuing education.
+These updates also further recognize the contributions of on-going employment experience.

 In the past twelve months, what significant challenges has your procurement office faced?
 Have you had internal conversation about the struggle to replace a retirement-age workforce?
 Did you have to adjust in order to overcome a supply chain disruption caused by a major weather event?
 Chances are that you have- and you are not alone.
 For every qualified individual, there are six vacancies in the procurement sector, and we all have watched the news as natural and man-made disasters like devastating wildfires have affected millions of people.
 So, what should you and your fellow procurement officials do in the face of all of this uncertainty?